-A non-profit organization whose purpose is to introduce inner-city youth to the sport of ice skating & present it as a safe, fun & challenging after school activity.
+Youth Skate is a non-profit organization whose purpose is to introduce inner-city youth to the sport of ice skating and present it as a safe, fun and challenging after school activity.
+Schools and students are chosen by the San Francisco Superintendent of School's Office.
+The school age of participants runs from fifth grade through ninth grade.

 The program is run in conjunction with the San Francisco Unified School District and is supported by the San Francisco Redevelopment Authority, the Yerba Buena Ice Skating Center, and the City of San Francisco.
 Brian Boitano’s Youth Skate takes place at the Yerba Buena Ice Center in San Francisco during the school year.